-March 11, 2014 - Ends a hunger strike that he launched last week in an effort to get the United States and Cuba to resolve his case.
+April 11, 2014 - Ends a hunger strike that he launched the previous week in an effort to get the United States and Cuba to resolve his case.

 January 2013 - Abedini is sentenced to eight years in prison, on charges of attempting to undermine the Iranian government.

-December 18, 2011 - Iran’s semi-official Fars news agency broadcasts a video in which a young man says his name is Amir Mirzaei Hekmati, and that he joined the U.S. Marine Corps and worked with Iraqi officers.
+December 18, 2011 - Iran’s semi-official Fars news agency broadcasts a video in which a young man says his name is Hekmati, and that he joined the US Marine Corps and worked with Iraqi officers.

-December 19, 2011 - The U.S. State Dept. confirms the identity of the man detained in Iran and calls for his immediate release.
+December 19, 2011 - The US State Department confirms the identity of the man detained in Iran and calls for his immediate release.

 December 27, 2011 - Hekmati’s trial begins in Iran.
 Prosecutors accuse Hekmati of entering Iran with the intention of infiltrating the country’s intelligence system in order to accuse Iran of involvement in terrorist activities, according to the Fars news agency.